cmcqueen/cobs-python/README.txt

 Supported Python Versions
 -------------------------

-Python 2.6 and 3.1 are supported, and have both a C extension and a pure Python implementation.
+Python >= 2.6 and 3.x are supported, and have both a C extension and a pure Python implementation.

 However the installer is not smart enough to install the pure Python implementation when the C extension cannot be compiled.

-The C extension also works in Python 2.4 and 2.5.
-However, there is not a pure Python implementation for these versions.
+The C extension seems to work in Python 2.4 and 2.5.
+However, it has not been tested much.
+There is no pure Python implementation for these versions.
+The unit test file in the ``test`` directory also does not run under Python 2.4 and 2.5.
+I don't know how much interest there is for these older Python versions.
+Please let me know if you would like support for these older Python versions to be improved.

 ------------
 Installation